Lampas

-Lampas is a type of luxury fabric with a background weft (a "ground weave") typically in taffeta with supplementary wefts (the "pattern wefts") laid on top and forming a design, sometimes also with a "brocading weft".
+Lampas is a type of luxury fabric created on a draw loom with a background weft (a "ground weave") typically in taffeta with supplementary wefts (the "pattern wefts") laid on top and forming a design, sometimes also with a "brocading weft".
 Lampas is typically woven in silk, and often has gold and silver thread enrichment.
+The lampas technique could be used to create complex designs, including figural and floral motifs in a range of colors.
+The designs could at time reflect cultural significance depending on where and for what purpose it was created.
+The use of lampas was not limited to clothing; it was also employed for interior furnishings, including curtains and upholstery, as well as tapestry.
+Lampas can be seen in both modern weaving and throughout history, where it spread through trade routes and cultural exchanges.